Who We Are

 The purpose of Presentation of the Blessed Virgin Mary School is to provide a Catholic community that fosters the religious and academic development of the individual student in a safe and welcoming learning environment.

 Presentation of the Blessed Virgin Mary School creates a supportive Catholic community committed to the Gospel message that calls us to faith, service, and worship.
 An environment of respect, peace and justice fosters an appreciation of God’s gift of life in all people.
 Each student is empowered to develop their own potential, which will lead to excellence in academics, athletic activities and the fine arts.

-Our practices nurture children in the 5 core areas of development: social, emotional, cognitive, physical, and spiritual.
+Our practices incorporate the Creative Curriculum model and nurture children in the 5 core areas of development: social, emotional, cognitive, physical, and spiritual.
 We believe that children learn through both play and meaningful academic opportunities and our curriculum reflects a balance of these education practices.
 Children are like snowflakes; each one unique, yet posses many similar qualities.
 Our Preschool approach is a child-initiated, teacher supported environment; where the teacher designs the environment to encompass many different meaningful activities and learning styles.
 Progress is monitored regularly and close home-school communication is an essential component of Presentation Preschool programming.

 Six Reasons to Choose Presentation for Kindergarten

 1. Faith Formation – Presentation of Mary’s mission is to instill faith in every student.
 Kindergarteners at Presentation pray daily and attend weekly masses along with the rest of the school community.
 They participate in Religion lessons each day and engage in activities that help them foster Christian values and attitudes while learning about Jesus.